Answer These Questions to Craft a Compelling Grant Proposal

 A foundation exists to give money away in alignment with a specific philanthropic vision.
 The board of trustees’ responsibility is to make sure its grantmaking aligns with the overall philanthropic vision, usually set by the founder or founder’s family at the time of formation.
 A program officer’s job (or trustee, if there is no staff) is to find groups doing work that can help achieve the vision.

 To use a real-life example, let’s say you are a local environmental organization trying to establish more parks in your community.
 You might apply to a foundation whose goal is to protect the environment.
-Your first move in writing the proposal is probably to marshal a few statistics showing how important parks are.
+Your first inclination in writing the proposal is probably to marshal a few statistics showing how important parks are.

 That’s a good first step…. but you can’t stop there.
 The foundation you’re applying to already funds environmental causes, and the program officer and trustees already know why parks are important.
 What they don’t know is what your organization is doing about parks, and how you would fit into their existing grant portfolio.